Lessons from the Edge of Endurance

-1. Dennis, let’s talk about your new book Into The Storm.
+1. Dennis, let’s talk about your new book Into the Storm: Lessons in Teamwork from the Treacherous Sydney to Hobart Ocean Race.
 Obviously, readers will compare the story of the AFR Midnight Rambler to your previous work and Endurance.
 How do you compare the two and what led you to the story of the 1998 Hobart?

 Writing about The Ramblers was part of my own journey to find ways of helping leaders and teams deal with daunting challenges.
 I use stories of adventure and survival to communicate critical strategies that can be used by people in any challenging situation.

 The approach began when I was teaching at Yale University, and I began thinking about my voice in the world of leadership and teamwork.
 I had my own experience with survival in the U.S. Marine Corps, but I believe that success with any significant team challenge has the same underlying ingredients.
 So I began researching stories of groups that had faced the limits of human endurance, a place I call The Edge.

 Dennis Perkins is the CEO of The Syncretics Group, a consulting firm helping leaders thrive in adversity.
 He’s the author of Leading at The Edge, the extraordinary survival story of Shackleton’s Antarctic expedition.
 His latest work is Into the Storm.